RenyunLi0116/RenyunLi0116.github.io/_pages/about.md

 Before that, I obtained my Bachelor's degree in Optoelectronic Information Science and Engineering at Tianjin University.
 Collaborated with Prof. Tiegen Liu, we worked on 3D point cloud and Optics.
 During my undergrad, I participated in two papers published in SPIE and Applied Physics, five patents, and received 33 honors and awards, including 5 at national level.

+My email: rl4210 at nyu dot edu

+You can find my CV here: [Renyun's Curriculum Vitae](./assets/Renyun_Li_20240613_AI_v0.pdf)

+Here is a self-intro slides: [Renyun's self-intro](https://docs.google.com/presentation/d/1Y2jo1OarH7z451LWjeZqZ1pHYrb_Negh6kLl9VnkESY/edit?usp=sharing)

-One fun fact here is that I had to finish 4 yrs credits requirement of ECE in 2 yrs due to the inevitable mistake of department.
+Fun fact: I had to finish 4 yrs credits requirement of ECE in 2 yrs due to the inevitable mistake of the department.
 Therefore, I earned 100.5 credits during my 3rd year of undergrad.
 This experience cultivated my multitasking abilities and nurtured my profound self-learning skills, which now serve as invaluable assets in pursuing higher education, internships, and research.

-Apart from academics, I particularly enjoy outdoor sports such as hiking, kayaking, skiing, and regular workouts.
+Spare time: Apart from academics, I particularly enjoy outdoor sports such as hiking, kayaking, skiing, and regular workouts.
 My bench press, deadlift, and squat stand at 100kg, 160kg, and 180kg respectively.
 Aerobic exercises provide tranquility, while anaerobic workouts serve as a way to alleviate stress, offering a healthy outlet from academic demands.
 Additionally, my musical journey commenced with the melodies of the piano when I was 9 years old.

-My email: rl4210 at nyu dot edu

-You can find my CV here: [Renyun's Curriculum Vitae](./assets/Renyun_Li_20240613_AI_v0.pdf)

-Here is a self-intro slides: [Renyun's self-intro](https://docs.google.com/presentation/d/1Y2jo1OarH7z451LWjeZqZ1pHYrb_Negh6kLl9VnkESY/edit?usp=sharing)